||The Find Section provides the most current

 Use in Wisconsin for 2005."
 When released, this summary will show the percentage

-of the Forest County population whose drinking water comes from private wells
+of the Dane County population whose drinking water comes from private wells versus

 return to top